dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 Unless the [`@preservewhitespace`](xref:mvc/views/razor#preservewhitespace) directive is used with a value of `true`, extra whitespace is removed by default if:

 * Leading or trailing within an element.
-* Leading or trailing within a <xref:Microsoft.AspNetCore.Components.RenderFragment>/<xref:Microsoft.AspNetCore.Components.RenderFragment%601> parameter.
-For example, child content passed to another component.
+* Leading or trailing within a <xref:Microsoft.AspNetCore.Components.RenderFragment>/<xref:Microsoft.AspNetCore.Components.RenderFragment%601> parameter (for example, child content passed to another component).
 * It precedes or follows a C# code block, such as `@if` or `@foreach`.

 Whitespace removal might affect the rendered output when using a CSS rule, such as `white-space: pre`.
 To disable this performance optimization and preserve the whitespace, take one of the following actions:

-* Add the `@preservewhitespace true` directive at the top of the `.razor` file to apply the preference to a specific component.
+* Add the `@preservewhitespace true` directive at the top of the Razor file (`.razor`) to apply the preference to a specific component.
-* Add the `@preservewhitespace true` directive inside an `_Imports.razor` file to apply the preference to an entire subdirectory or the entire project.
+* Add the `@preservewhitespace true` directive inside an `_Imports.razor` file to apply the preference to a subdirectory or to the entire project.

 In most cases, no action is required, as apps typically continue to behave normally (but faster).
 If stripping whitespace causes a rendering problem for a particular component, use `@preservewhitespace true` in that component to disable this optimization.